nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ### Dask Profiles

 Finally, we allow for configuration of the Dask workers.
-In general, similar to the JupyterLab instances you only need to configuration the cores and memory.
+In general, similar to the JupyterLab instances you only need to configure the cores and memory.

-When configuring the memory and CPUs for profiles there are some important considerations to make.
+When configuring the memory and CPUs for profiles, there are some important considerations to make.
 Two important terms to understand are:

 - `limit`: the absolute max memory that a given pod can consume.
 If a process within the pod consumes more than the `limit` memory the linux OS will kill the process.
-LimIt is not used for scheduling purposes with kubernetes.
+Limit is not used for scheduling purposes with kubernetes.
 - `guarantee`: is the amount of memory the kubernetes scheduler uses to place a given pod.
 In general the `guarantee` will be less than the limit.
 Often times the node itself has less available memory than the node specification.
 See this [guide from digital ocean](https://docs.digitalocean.com/products/kubernetes/#allocatable-memory) which is generally applicable to other clouds.

-For example if a node has 8 GB of ram and 2 CPUs you should guarantee/schedule roughly 75% and follow the digital ocean guide linked above.
-For example 1.5 CPU guarantee and 5.5 GB guaranteed.
+For example if a node has 8 GB of ram and 2 CPUs you should guarantee/schedule roughly 75% and follow the digital ocean guide linked above, e.g. 1.5 CPU guaranteed and 5.5 GB guaranteed.

 ### Dask Scheduler